mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3810 Scout.md

 Normal crew consists of a pilot, engineer, navigator, 2 small craft engineers and 18 surveyors.

-It is simply a purchased or leased 400 subsidised merchant ship (Fat Trader) with a prebuilt survey package installed into its cargo space.
+It is simply a purchased or leased 400 subsidized merchant ship (Fat Trader) with a prebuilt survey package installed into its cargo space.
 Note that this is not configurable space, and requires extensive work, and a dockyard to add or remove.

 The Fat Surveyor can deploy and support three surveyor boats (50dt), but is not itself capable of survey operations.
 While less effective at its